oroinc/documentation/backend/architecture/tech-stack/index.rst

 * :ref:`DB full-text search <search_index_db_from_md>` in CE and EE
 * :ref:`Elastic Search <elastic-search>` in EE only

-.. note:: For implementation details, see :ref:`Search Index <search_index_overview>` topic for more information about the search index component.
+.. note:: For implementation details, see :ref:`Search Index Concept <search_index_overview>` topic for more information about the search index component.

 Notes on Deployment Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^